rstadev/9-ReadMe-Generator/Develop/GeneratedReadMe.md

   <!-- Titled description for grading clarity.
 Will remove after grading -->
   ## Description
   This project was assigned during the Georgia Tech Full Stack Flex Development Program.
-The aim of this project was to utilize sequelize to create a javascript based backend system capable of housing data needed for a shopping website or app.
-This system would be entirely independent from a front end, which gives it versatility in developing its front end component.
-As of now everything assigned works, and a developer can put, post, get, or delete data using postman or insomnia.
+The aim of this project was to create from scratch a working Weather Forcast Dashboard Application.
+Meaning when a user enters in a desired city, they would be met with the current weather for said city, the five day forcast of that city, and their search entered in to a past searches field.
+The app should be complete,and functions correctly according to the assigned requirements.
   <br>